aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MD to MARKDOWN via Java" h2="On Premise Java API to Render MD to MARKDOWN without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MD to MARKDOWN can be done in two easy steps using Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document processing capabilities.

+The first step is to render the MD file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, and convert PDF documents.
+It also allows you to render MD files to DOC format.

+The second step is to convert the DOC file to MARKDOWN using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert documents.
+It also allows you to convert DOC files to MARKDOWN format.

-You can convert MD to MARKDOWN by using two simple steps.
-First you need to render MD file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MARKDOWN.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert MD to MARKDOWN in two simple steps.
+Aspose.PDF for Java is used to render MD files to DOC and Aspose.Words for Java is used to convert DOC to MARKDOWN.
+This makes it easy to convert MD to MARKDOWN without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}